Dehydration is a common and serious health problem for seniors

-Those who like savory foods may enjoy drinking hot soup broth.
-The broth can come from a can, box, or powder, but some older adults really like it – especially in cold weather.
+Those who like savory foods may enjoy drinking hot soup broth instead of a sweet or neutral tasting beverage.

 5. Make popsicles

-Homemade popsicles made from fruit juice or a mix of juice and water are a great summer treat.
-But they’re also a great way to get fluids into your senior.
+Homemade popsicles made from fruit juice or a mix of juice and water are a great treat and a great way to get more fluids into your older adult.